IntersectMBO/cardano-node/doc/shelley-genesis.md

 Armed just with the genesis file we could now start a node, however it would raise difficult philosophical questions about the nature of a blockchain with no blocks.
-To avoid such questions, lets aim to have some nodes that can create blocks.
+To avoid such questions, let's aim to have some nodes that can create blocks.
 Of course this means everyone's favourite: more keys.

 Shelley uses a "hot key / cold key" scheme for block producing nodes: